drgmk/sdb/README.md

 ```

 Copy `sdb.example.toml` to `sdb.toml` or
-`~/.config/sdb/config.toml` for reference-provider, freshness, operator, and
+`~/.config/sdb/config.toml` for reference-provider, per-target catalog
-mirror defaults. `sdb reference ensure` then checks every configured reference
+coverage, freshness, operator, and mirror defaults. `sdb reference ensure`
-provider and fetches only missing or stale snapshots.
+then checks every configured reference provider and fetches only missing or
+stale snapshots.

 Run the deterministic release check with: